okuramasafumi/alba/README.md

 # Alba

-Alba is the fastest JSON serializer for Ruby, JRuby, and TruffleRuby.
+Alba is a JSON serializer for Ruby, JRuby, and TruffleRuby.

 ## Discussions